FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-13-Email-Security.md

 ![Paypal1]({{ site.url }}{{ site.baseurl }}/assets/images/paypal1.jpg)

 This doesn't set off any bells or whistles, so it's unclear whether this could be legitimate or not, although an actual zappos "no-reply" would probably have the name inside.
 Probably the smartest thing to do would be to check your paypal account to see if there has been any activity.
 If you are a frequent user of Zappos, check that account as well and make sure any concerns are brought up with an actual representative.
+EMAIL DELETED